Explore UCD

 Yes

-Assignment(Including Essay): 2,000-word essay, plus additional supporting materials, which could include images, news articles, video and/or notes Week 14 Graded No
+Assignment(Including Essay): 2,000-word essay, plus additional supporting materials, which could include images, news articles, sound or video recordings, and/or rough notes Week 14 Graded Yes

 50